 Our plan offers some extra benefits that are not covered by Original Medicare and not included in your benefits package as a plan member.
 These extra benefits are called "Optional Supplemental Benefits."
-If you want these optional supplemental benefits, you must sign up for them.
+If you want these optional supplemental benefits, you must sign up for them and you may have to pay an additional premium for them.
 The optional supplemental benefits described in this section are subject to the same appeals process as any other benefits.

 Summit Health Extra Care combines services you may need from time to time that are not covered under your Summit Health Medicare Advantage plan, like routine chiropractic services, acupuncture, and alternative therapies (naturopathic services).
 Summit Health Extra Care will pay 50% of the billed charges for services listed below, up to the annual maximum of \$500.
 The annual maximum applies toward the combined cost of Summit Health Extra Care services rendered for the year, not to each individual service.
+The annual maximum for Summit Health Extra Care services does not apply to your medical out-of-pocket maximum.